 This jacket does deliver an excellent, well-designed, easy to adjust hood that fits over a bike or climbing helmet.
 It has a unique elastic cinch system that our testers loved, and we found the Helium's hood to be comfortable when worn with a ball cap or a rock climbing helmet.
 The zipper pulls on the waterproof main zipper and chest pocket have some of the easiest to grasp pulls, which are excellent for gloves.

 The cinch featured on the Helium II did a fantastic job at keeping the hood on our heads, regardless of how windy it was or what type of headwear we had on.

-The Helium II runs slightly snugger than most and is the slimmest fitting jacket in our review.
+The Helium II runs slightly snugger than most and is one of the slimmest fitting jackets in our review (the Rab Kinetic Plus and the Patagonia Storm Racer being the others).
 However, for most people, we still recommend your usual size unless you find that you are typically in between sizes; in this case, we would recommend sizing up.
 A 5'10" medium-sized 175 lb user loved the medium size (and also wore a size medium in every jacket we tested); however, it's worth noting that it was a little tight with a puffy jacket underneath, though a thick base-layer like a Patagonia R1 Hoody fit great.
 Our size large test jacket fit our 6 ft, 185-pound tester nicely.
 Thought it was slightly snug, the torso stayed put when climbing and reaching overhead.

 The Helium II runs a little smaller than most jackets we tested, though unless you are truly between sizes or you know you are going to need to layer more than just a light fleece (Patagonia R1 or equivalent), then you don't need to size up.